 Cycling is now rapidly moving centre stage nationally.
 The AGM in the afternoon will deal with how CTC is meeting the opportunities and demands of this new cycling landscape, and its own status and image within it.
 Motions for the AGM as now closed.

 The 2014 Agenda is attached below.

-In the evening of the 10th May CTC Glasgow will be hosting the National Dinner being held at the same venue.
-It will be a chance to fellow CTC Members for an enjoyable evening.
+In the evening of the 10 May CTC Glasgow will be hosting the National Dinner being held at the same venue.
+It will be a chance to meet fellow CTC Members for an enjoyable evening.
 For booking you need to complete the Dinner booking coupon below and email it to Sue Cherry.